Deniss Rakels

-Deniss Rakeļs (born 20 August 1992) is a Latvian professional footballer who plays as a forward for Polish club Zagłębie Sosnowiec.
+Deniss Rakeļs (born 20 August 1992) is a Latvian professional footballer who plays as a forward for III liga club Mławianka Mława.

 Club career

 Early career in Latvia

 Rakels started his youth career in his local club Jēkabpils RSS, later on moving to another club from the same city - Jēkabpils SC.
 In 2007, he left, signing for FK Liepājas Metalurgs-2 in the Latvian First League.
 While playing for the reserve team of Metalurgs, he was an outstanding team leader - he scored regularly and was impressive with his speed to finish the through balls.
 In 2009, only 17 years old, he was taken to the first team by that time Metalurgs manager Rüdiger Abramczik.
 He had no difficulties to fit into the first team level soon after joining, becoming a regular first eleven player.
 Even more - he scored in nearly every appearance.
 In fact, just after a few appearances Rakels had already completed 2 league hat-tricks.
 His technique and footballing skills impressed many coaches all around the world, despite him being just 18.
 In December 2009 he went on trial with the Italian Serie A side Sampdoria.
 In April 2010 he joined Swiss Super League team Basel on trial, and in August 2010 in a league game against FK Ventspils he was scouted by Werder Bremen scouts.